-Bulgaria: Commission for Protection of Competition inspected and sealed Oil and Gas Association offices22.
-May 2020. / SEE Energy News
+Bulgaria: Commission for Protection of Competition inspected and sealed Oil and Gas Association offices, SEE Energy News

 The Commission for Protection of Competition (CPC) informed that the following companies are being inspected: Lukoil Neftochim Burgas, Lukoil Bulgaria, Sachsa, Insa Oil, Rompetrol Bulgaria, Eco Bulgaria, Shell Bulgaria, OMV Bulgaria, NIS Petrol, Petrol, Tradenet Varna and the Bulgarian Oil and Gas Association.